-As in the beginning of this tutorial we have studied about the types of errors that occur in a program.
-Sometimes we what to catch some or all errors that can possibly get generated; and as a programmer, we want to be as specific as possible.
-So, python allows programmers to deal with errors smoothly.
+As at the beginning of this tutorial, we have studied the types of errors that could occur in a program.
+Sometimes we want to catch some or all of the errors that could get generated, and as a programmer, we need to be as specific as possible.
+Therefore, Python allows programmers to deal with errors efficiently.

 Exceptions are events that are used to modify the flow of control through a program when the error occurs.
 Exceptions get triggered automatically on finding errors in Python.